Reviewed by Karen S. DeLoss, O.D.

-Contact lenses are thin, curved plastic disks designed to cover the cornea, the clear front covering of the eye.
-Contacts cling to the film of tears over the cornea because of surface tension, the same force that causes a drop of water to cling to the side of a glass.
+Contact lenses are medical devices worn directly on the cornea of the eye.
+Like eyeglasses, contact lenses help to correct refractive errors and perform this function by adding or subtracting focusing power to the eye's cornea and lens.
 Contacts provide a safe and effective way to correct vision when used with care and proper supervision.
 They can offer a good alternative to eyeglasses, depending on your eyes and your lifestyle.
 Over 24 million people in the United States now wear contact lenses.
+For certain conditions, contact lenses may be considered medically necessary.

 - Myopia (nearsightedness)